MSprut/FileExplorer/README.md

 ##### * Database creation and initialization
-Before manipulation with database open database.yml and change "root" and "pass" for you actual value.
+Before manipulation with database change your database.yml with actual "root" and "pass" values.
 Execute "rake db:create db:migrate" in terminal inside app folder.